Glossary of concepts

 Ledger API

 The Ledger API is an API that’s exposed by any ledger on a participant node.
 Users access and manipulate the ledger state through the Ledger API.
 An alternative name for the Ledger API is the gRPC Ledger API if disambiguation from other technologies is needed.
-See The Ledger API page.
+See Build Integration with the Ledger API page.
 It includes the following services.

 Command Submission Service